teixeirafilipe/cpd/README.md

 ```

-When using two real variables, the partial dependence is ploted as a
+In this mode, the partial dependence is ploted as lines, with one line per value
-heatmap, with a colorbar showing the magnitude of the model's response.
+of the categorical variable.

 ![Figure of a two-dimensional real-categorical partial dependence](./figures/example_2dcrpd.png)